rolkotaki/rolkotech-blog/backend/README.md

 ## Local Development

-Follow these steps to run the project locally.
+Follow these steps to run the backend locally.

 ### Create Database